pybluez/pybluez/README.md

 Installation
 ------------

-Use pip (there are also binaries for Windows platform on PyPI):
+Use pip (there are also binaries for Windows platform on PyPI or here - [Unofficial Windows Binaries for Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pybluez)):

     pip install pybluez